StarsandPlanets99/AgentHackathon/docs/02_Add Knowledge.md

-# Exercise - Create your first autonomous agent & Add Knowledge
+# Exercise - Create your First Agent & Add Knowledge

 In this exercise, you use Copilot Studio to create an agent that helps HR with onboarding a new employee.